Switchcrafter/GazeCapture/pytorch/README.md

 * **March 2018**: Original code release.

 ## Terms
-Usage of this dataset (including all data, models, and code) is subject to the associated license, found in [LICENSE.md](LICENSE.md).
+Usage of the original GazeCapture dataset (including all data, models, and code) is subject to the associated license, found in [LICENSE.md](LICENSE.md).
 The license permits the use of released code, dataset and models for research purposes only.
 We also ask that you cite the associated paper if you make use of the GazeCapture dataset; following is the BibTeX entry:

 ```
 @inproceedings{cvpr2016_gazecapture,